 Each student is required to provide a reliable e-mail address for correspondence.
 If you do not use your FIU e-mail, please notify the instructor of your preferred e-mail upon registration.
-Announcements and reminders will be sent via e-mail throughout the semester.
+Announcements and reminders will be sent via e-mail and Blackboard throughout the semester.
 Students are expected to check their e-mail regularly and make sure their inboxes are not full as the bounced mail messages will not be sent again.
 Students must frequently monitor course website for announcements and materials.
-Students may wish to access the course DropBox folder in order to receive auxiliary course materials and submit work electronically.
-All registered students will receive an invitation to join the course shared folder through the e-mail provided above.
-Use of DropBox is not mandatory, but encouraged.
+Students may wish to access sites such as DropBox or GoogleDocs to submit work electronically.
+Students should frequently access and monitor the course Blackboard site to gain access to all lecture materials and videos.